HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Headers adoption

-When using the Cache-Control header, usage increased by 1% for Desktop and remained the same for Mobile.
-However, usage of the Last-Modified header decreased by 1% across both interfaces.
+Usage of the Cache-Control header has increased steadily since 2019.
+74% of responses on Mobile pages included the Cache-Control header, while 75% of responses on Desktop pages utilized the header.
+From 2020, the usage of this specific header increased by 0.71% for Mobile and by 1.13% for Desktop.

 Cache-Control: DT 75%, Mobile 74%
 Expires: DT 55%, Mobile 56%